harshulaxman/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ```
 /*
 Program to convert the infix expression into postfix expression
-Developed by: DIVYASHREE V
+Developed by: HARSSHITHA LAKSHMANAN
-RegisterNumber: 212223230051
+RegisterNumber: 212223230075
 */
 #include<stdio.h>
  #include<ctype.h>